Recent application studies of an INTPIX4NA SOIPIX detector-based X-ray camera using an SiTCP-XG 10GbE-based high-speed readout system at KEK facilities: Application Studies and Discussion

 \subsubsection{Computed Laminography of High-Pressure Sample in a Diamond Anvil Cell}

 A diamond anvil cell (DAC) is a useful tool for reproducing high-pressure and high-temperature conditions corresponding to those in the deep interior of the Earth \cite{laminography_dac}.
 Performing three-dimensional imaging measurements using an X-ray computed laminography technique is a powerful method for acquiring physical information, such as pressure-induced changes in the shape and texture of high-pressure samples in the DAC.
-At PF AR-NE1A, high-magnification X-ray computed laminography has been conducted for DAC samples using an X-ray zooming microscope.
+At PF AR-NE1A, high-magnification X-ray computed laminography was conducted for DAC samples using an X-ray zooming microscope.

 In this section, we present an example of an X-ray computed laminography measurement performed under the conditions of a full-rotation scan (\ang{0.5} steps, 721 data sets) on a small ruby ball sample within a panoramic DAC.
 This measurement was performed with 2-FZPs mode (magnitude: 178\si{\times}), and the X-ray energy was 9.6 keV.
-The DAC possessed a two-fold \ang{300} (\ang{150} of unobstructed symmetric) radial opening in the horizontal direction.
+The DAC featured two symmetric unobstructed radial openings of \ang{150} each in the horizontal direction, providing a total opening of \ang{300}.
 The diamond culet size and applied pressure were 300 {\textmu}m and 10 GPa, respectively.
 The gasket material was W-Re (thickness: 40 {\textmu}m; hole diameter: 120 {\textmu}m).
-The sample was a rubby ball (diameter: approximately 15 {\textmu}m) with a cBN-powder pressure medium.
+The sample was a ruby ball (diameter: approximately 15 {\textmu}m) with a cBN-powder pressure medium.
 Figure \ref{fig:zooming_dac_result} (a) shows the setup of the DAC for laminography measurements on the upper side of the X-ray zooming microscope.
-Figure \ref{fig:zooming_dac_result} (b) shows a shot of a small rubby ball sample in the DAC, extracted from the laminography dataset.
+Figure \ref{fig:zooming_dac_result} (b) shows a shot of a small ruby ball sample in the DAC, extracted from the laminography dataset.
 Although measurements were performed at low X-ray intensities owing to the use of two FZP plates under these conditions, the INTPIX4NA detector-based X-ray camera captured the subtle differences in contrast.